Jortogh/Porn-Blacklist/README.md

-A combination of different pornography blacklists including ads/sites and hosts. (also includes a reddit bypass which still keeps most nude images blurred and/or blocked but allows access to non nudity relating NSFW content)
+A combination of different pornography blacklists including ads/sites and hosts.
+(Also includes a reddit bypass which still keeps most nude images blurred and/or blocked but allows access to non nudity relating NSFW content)